Scattering using real-time path integrals: Summary and Conclusions

-The difficulty is the large number of equivalence classes.
-Each equivalence class can be represented as the intersection of $N$ one-step classes for each time step.
+One difficulty is the large number of equivalence classes.
+Each equivalence class can be represented as the product of $N$ one-step classes for each time step.
 This can be used to make an approximate factorization of the $N$-time step complex probability as a product of $N$ one-time-step probabilities.
-This approximation replaces the sum over the large number of equivalence classes by computing powers of a large matrix, which is the basis of the illustrated calculations.
+This approximation replaces the sum over the large number of equivalence classes by computing powers of a large matrix, which was used in the calculations.
 In this representation the contribution of each equivalence class is approximated by a particular sequence of products of matrix elements.
 For example, if $M_{mn}$ represents the one step probability matrix, the product of numbers \beq M_{n_0 n_1} M_{n_1 n_2} \cdots M_{n_{19} n_{20}} \eeq is approximately the complex probability for passing through the sequence of windows $I_{n_{20}}$ at time $t_1$, $I_{n_{19}}$ at time $t_2, \cdots $.
 This factorization represents a tremendous increase in efficiency - by using matrix algebra to treat a large number of equivalence classes of paths in parallel.
-This looks like replacing the path integral by successive applications of a transfer matrix to an initial state, except in this case it is possible to identify and extract the contribution of each cylinder set of paths to the free-particle time-evolution operator.
+Computationally this looks like replacing the path integral by successive applications of a transfer matrix to an initial state, except in this case it is possible to identify and extract the contribution of each cylinder set of paths to the free-particle time-evolution operator.

 The scattering calculations were performed by approximating M{\o}ller wave operators \cite{Moller} applied to normalizable wave packets.
 This has the advantage of removing wave packet spreading effects from the scattering calculations.
 The relevant volume is the region where the particles interact.
 It is determined by the range of the interactions and size of the free wave packets.
-It is possible to reduce the size of the active volume by building some of the asymptotic properties of scattering wave function into the free wave functions \cite{Dollard} \cite{Mulherin}\cite{Busalev}.
+One possible strategy to improve the efficiency would be to reduce the size of the active volume by building some of the asymptotic properties of scattering wave function into the free wave functions.
+This is essential for long-range potentials \cite{Dollard} \cite{Mulherin}\cite{Busalev}, but similar methods could be applied to short range potentials.